 Git Bisect for Bug Hunting: Binary Search Through Commit History

-git bisect is the most powerful debugging tool in Git that most developers never use.
+git bisect is one of Git’s most capable debugging tools, and most developers never touch it.
 It performs a binary search through your commit history to find the exact commit that introduced a bug.
 Instead of manually checking dozens of commits, bisect narrows it down in logarithmic time.

 A bug appeared sometime in the last 200 commits.
 Manually checking each one would take hours.
 With git bisect, you’ll find the culprit in about 8 steps.
 That’s the power of binary search applied to version control.